Lesser bulb fly (Eumerus funeralis)

 Narcissus bulb fly (Merodon equestris)

 Biology and life history The life history of the two pests are similar.
 The females lay eggs near the bulbs during May or early June.
 The eggs hatch into grubs that move down into the soil and burrow into the base of the bulb to feed there, reducing the bulb's center to a rotten mass.
-In the process, the embryonic flowers that would have unfolded the following spring are destroyed.
+In the process, they destroy the embryonic flowers that unfolded the following spring.
 After feeding, larvae pupate in the bulb or soil.
 In the spring, they emerge as adult flies to mate and lay eggs.
 Lesser bulb fly may have a second generation.

 Pest monitoring Check daffodil plantings for spindly, grassy leaves and no flower.
 Dig up bulbs to inspect for hollowed out bulbs, decay followed by scavengers such as millipedes and sowbugs.

-Narcissus fly can be evaded by deep planting (10 inches).
+Narcissus fly infestations can be avoided by planting bulbs deep in the ground (10 inches).
 Plant in open areas exposed to wind.
 Bulb flies are usually less of a problem in such sites.
 Covering foliage of plants with a row cover after bloom prevents egg-laying.
 Plant only firm, healthy daffodil bulbs.
-Soft bulbs may be infested from the previous season.
+Soft bulbs are infested from the previous season.
 Destroy any soft bulbs to prevent emergence of adult bulb flies.
 Dig and store bulbs after foliage dries to prevent the bulb fly from laying eggs.
-A hot water bath has also been found to be effective in killing maggots in infested bulbs.
-Maggots can be killed if bulbs are submerged in water kept at about 110°F for 40 minutes.
-Care must be taken to avoid overheating the bulbs even for a short time as the bulbs may be adversely affected by high temperatures.
+A hot water bath has been found to be effective in killing maggots in infested bulbs.
+Maggots are killed if bulbs are submerged in water kept at about 110°F for 40 minutes.
+Take care to avoid overheating the bulbs even for a short time as the bulbs may be adversely affected by high temperatures.

 For more information